rkaysen63/Kickstarter-Challenge/README.md

 > >
 > >e.g.  Number of Successful Play Campaigns, $5000-$9999 =COUNTIFS(outcomes,"successful",goal,">=5000",goal,"<10000",Subcategory,"plays") = 93
 > >
-* Total Projects is the sum of the Number Successful, Number Failed, Number Cancelled for each goal range.
+* Total Projects was the summation of the Number Successful, Number Failed, Number Cancelled for each goal range.

-* Percentage Successful can be determined by dividing Number Successful/Total Projects for each goal range.
+* Percentage Successful was calculated by dividing Number Successful/Total Projects for each goal range.
 The number format for the column was set on percentage which multiplies the cell value by 100 and displays the result with a percentage symbol.
 The same procedure was used to determine Percentage Failed and Percentage Cancelled.

-* A chart was create to visualize the Outcomes Based on Goal where the horizontal axis are goal ranges and the vertical axis are percentages.
-Percentage Successful, Percentage Failed and Percentage Cancelled vs Goal plotted on the chart.
+* A chart was created to visualize the Outcomes Based on Goal where the horizontal axis are goal ranges and the vertical axis are percentages.
+Percentage Successful, Percentage Failed and Percentage Cancelled for each Goal are plotted on the chart.

 ![alt text](Resources/Outcomes_vs_Goals.png)